rbit-sr/Lua-Guide/_Lua guide.md

 ## Drawing

 Velo provides a few commands that allow you to draw simple shapes and text to the screen.
-Note that these commands need to be called on `onPostDraw()` or any of `onPreDrawLayer(layer)` and `onPostDrawLayer(layer)`.
+Note that these commands need to be called on `onPostDraw()` in order to take any effect.
+The event `postDraw` is fired right after all the game's draw functions were called.
 Furthermore, they only draw the specified shape or text for a single frame, meaning that these draw commands need to be called continuously on every frame.

 ### Screen coordinates